Unstable angina

-Unstable angina (UA, USA) is a type of angina pectoris that is irregular or more easily provoked.
-It is classified as a type of acute coronary syndrome (ACS).
+Unstable angina is a type of angina pectoris that is irregular or more easily provoked.
+It is classified as a type of acute coronary syndrome.

-It can be difficult to distinguish unstable angina from non-ST elevation (non-Q wave) myocardial infarction (NSTEMI).
-They differ primarily in whether the ischemia is severe enough to cause sufficient damage to the heart's muscular cells to release detectable quantities of a marker of injury, typically troponin T or troponin I. Unstable angina is considered to be present in patients with ischemic symptoms suggestive of an ACS and no change in troponin levels, with or without ECG changes indicative of ischemia (e.g., ST segment depression or transient elevation or new T wave inversion).
+It can be difficult to distinguish unstable angina from non-ST elevation (non-Q wave) myocardial infarction.
+They differ primarily in whether the ischemia is severe enough to cause sufficient damage to the heart's muscular cells to release detectable quantities of a marker of injury, typically troponin T or troponin I. Unstable angina is considered to be present in patients with ischemic symptoms suggestive of an acute coronary syndrome and no change in troponin levels, with or without changes indicative of ischemia (e.g., ST segment depression or transient elevation or new T wave inversion) on electrocardiograms.

 Signs and symptoms

 Symptoms of unstable angina are the same as those of stable angina, however the pattern of the symptoms changes.
 In unstable angina, symptoms related to decreased blood flow to the heart may appear on rest or on minimal exertion.
 The symptoms can last longer than those in stable angina, can be resistant to rest or medicine, and can get worse over time.

 The cardinal symptom of critically decreased blood flow to the heart is chest pain, experienced as tightness, pressure, or burning.
 Localisation is most commonly around or over the chest and may radiate or be located to the arm, shoulder, neck, back, upper abdomen, or jaw.
 This may be associated with sweating, nausea, or shortness of breath.
-Previously the word "atypical" was used to describe chest pain not typically heart-related, however this word is recommended against and has been replaced by "noncardiac" to describe chest pain that indicate a low likelihood of heart-related pain.
+Previously the word "atypical" was used to describe chest pain not typically heart-related; however, this word is recommended against and has been replaced by "noncardiac" to describe chest pain that indicate a low likelihood of heart-related pain.